 Elrond forced his eyes to open, the action driving away the haunting images.
 The dread in his heart had only increased, and he knew then that something was wrong.
 His foster son was in danger.

-"Can I come too, Thwan'dil?
+"Can I come, too, Thwan'dil?
 I haven't been out today."

 "I haven't been on a howse ride for a long time!" he told the Elf.
 "Not since Ada took me last."

-"'Tis only going to be a short ride, tithen pen," Thranduil said as he began to guide the horse forward.
+"'Tis only going to be a short ride, tithen pen," Thranduil said as he began to guide the white horse forward.
 "We will have to return before sundown."

 Thranduil smiled slightly despite himself as they left the stables, but then he slowed his horse to a stop when a couple more approached him from their right.
-Aragorn looked at the fair-haired Mirkwood guards as they stopped nearby with a wary gaze.
+Estel looked at the fair-haired Mirkwood guards as they stopped nearby with a wary gaze.

-Aragorn turned to look up at the king.
+Estel turned to look up at the king.
 "Why do they have to come?" he asked.

 Author's Note: And that's the end of chapter one.
 More of a setup chapter, so the excitement will pick up soon.
 Thanks for reading!
 Your reviews are much appreciated, just no flames please.
 Thanks!